HarshitChaudhary108/NL2SQL-Policy-Enforcer/README.md

 ### ✅ Allowed — `analyst` asks a read query on a permitted table

 ```
-Question : "What is the average payment amount for completed rides?"
+Question : "total payments done by the user with id 5455."
 Role     : analyst
-SQL      : SELECT AVG(amount) FROM payments WHERE status = 'completed';
+SQL      : SELECT SUM(amount) AS total_payments FROM payments WHERE user_id = 5455;
 Decision : PASS
 ```

 ### ❌ Blocked by Layer 02 — `analyst` attempts a write on an allowed table

 ```
-Question : "Update the payment status of user 5455 to refunded"
+Question : "Update the payment status of user 5455 to incomplete"
 Role     : analyst
-SQL      : UPDATE payments SET payment_status = 'refunded' WHERE user_id = 5455;
+SQL      : UPDATE payments SET payment_status = 'incomplete' WHERE user_id = 5455;
 Decision : INVALID
 Report   : Command 'UPDATE' is explicitly blocked for role 'analyst'
 ```

-### ❌ Blocked by Layer 02 — `analyst` queries a blocked table
+### ✅ Allowed — `senior_finance_manager` asks a perform update in database

 ```
-Question : "Show me all users who signed up last week"
+Question : "update the payment status to "refunded" of all the payments done by the user with id 5455."
-Role     : analyst
+Role     : senior_finance_manager
-SQL      : SELECT * FROM users WHERE created_at >= NOW() - INTERVAL '7 days';
+SQL      : UPDATE payments SET payment_status = 'refunded' WHERE user_id = 5455;
-Decision : INVALID
+Decision : PASS
-Report   : Table 'users' is explicitly blocked for role 'analyst'
 ```

 ### ❌ Blocked by Layer 01 — prompt injection attempt